Glossary

 Value added

-Value added is the company's performance (sales, other income, changes in inventories) less cost of materials, depreciation, amortization and other operating expenses.
+Company performance (sales revenue, other income, changes in inventories) less cost of materials, depreciation and amortization and other operating expenses

 Value chain

-The value chain is the sequence of processing steps in the production process, starting with raw materials and passing through various intermediate stages such as transport and production to the finished end product.
+Sequence of refinement steps in the production process, starting with the raw materials through various intermediate stages such as transportation and production to the finished end product

 VOC emissions